mevans505/2024-VR-scene/episodes/virtual-research-environment.Rmd

 exercises: 2
 ---

-To enable collaboration and open access, it is recommended to manage the multidimensional media in a way which is accessible to the team you are working with and with others who might benefit from the
+To enable collaboration and open access as well as [open science practices](https://reproducibilitea.org/), it is recommended to manage the multidimensional media in a way which is accessible to the team you are working with and with others who might benefit from the